FreddieHoy/polyai-calendar/README.md

 ## Creating the Calendar grid.

-The most challenging aspect would be to form the date grid.
+The most challenging aspect would be to construct the date grid.
 It was noticed that this format could easily be made by looping over an array of length 42 with the correct days of the month in the right place.
 The correct Array just had to be made.
 See `calendar/helper.js`.

 1. Firstly an array of 42 empty strings is created.
 (A)
 2. An array of 1, 2, 3.. to the number of days in the month is created.
 (B)